 The Policy on Handling of Large-Scale Purchases is based on the fundamental principle that whether to accept a Large-Scale Purchase should be left to the decision of shareholders of the Company, where the board of directors may request compliance with the Rules for Large-Scale Purchases and invoke countermeasures, in order to protect the interests of all shareholders of the Company.
-The Policy on Handling of Large-Scale Purchases prescribes, in advance and in detail, the cases where the board of directors determines to take countermeasures, and whether countermeasures will be taken by the board of directors will be determined pursuant to the Policy on Handling of Large-Scale Purchases.
+The Policy on Handling of Large-Scale Purchases prescribes, in advance and in detail, the cases where the board of directors will be taken by the board of directors will be determined pursuant to the Policy on Handling of Large-Scale Purchases.